cloudmesh-project/diabetic/codes/ansible-codes/readme.md

 ----------------------------------------------------------------------Benchmarking: Runtime of ML algorithms------------------------------------------------------------------------------------------------

-20. Go to 'codes'-> 'ml-pyspark' directory:
+19. Go to 'codes'-> 'ml-pyspark' directory:

     Each directory indicates the pyspark algorthm which we will be running and finding the run time and accuracy of the algorithm.

-21. Go to 'input' folder to check out the input files we used for the project
+20. Go to 'input' folder to check out the input files we used for the project

-22. After step 17 , we will be logging the cloud vm which would be acting as the SPARK/Hadoop master by 'hadoop' user to find file 'inputfileandpythoncode.tar.gz'.
+21. After step 17 , we will be logging the cloud vm which would be acting as the SPARK/Hadoop master by 'hadoop' user to find file 'inputfileandpythoncode.tar.gz'.

-23. Untar it using the following command: tar -xvf inputfileandpythoncode.tar.gz
+22. Untar it using the following command: tar -xvf inputfileandpythoncode.tar.gz

-24. upload the data to hdfs by using the following command:
+23. upload the data to hdfs by using the following command:

     hdfs dfs -put inputfiles/data136.csv /inputfiles/data136.csv

-25. We will show example to run only 1 algorithm(naive bayes).
+24. We will show example to run only 1 algorithm(naive bayes).
 The steps are same to run other algorithm:

     a.
 Go to 'naive-bayes' directory:

     b.
-Run the command, <localhost-ip> with your actual ip address:
+Run the command :

-        time spark-submit --master yarn --deploy-mode client --executor-memory 1g --name naive-bayes --conf "spark.app.id=naive-bayes" naive-bayes.py hdfs://<localhost-ip>:8020/inputfiles/data136.csv > hdfs://<localhost-ip>/output-naive-bayes-out.txt
+        time spark-submit --master yarn --deploy-mode client --executor-memory 1g --name naive-bayes --conf "spark.app.id=naive-bayes" naive-bayes.py hdfs://192.168.0.102:8020/inputfiles/data136.csv > hdfs://192.168.0.102:8020/output-naive-bayes-out.txt

     Using the above command we will come to know the time taken by each algorithm to run.

-26. The logs will be giving the following output as the very last step:
+25. The logs will be giving the following output in the very last step:

-        real	1m55.845s

-    The above signifies that it took 1 min 55.84 sec to run the algorithm using spark-submit.
+        time: real: XXXX seconds

-28. Note down the real time for each algorithm.
+26. We Noted down the real time for each algorithm.

-29. The output file generated by the running step 23. will contain the accuracy of the algorithm.
+27. The output file generated by the running step 23. will contain the accuracy of the algorithm.

-30. Repeat the steps from 23. to 27. for each of the algorithm and for each of the cloud that are  chameleon vs jetstream vs virtualbox regularly
+28. Repeat the steps from 23. to 27. for each of the algorithm and for each of the cloud that are  chameleon vs jetstream vs virtualbox regularly

 ----------------------------------------------------------------------Benchmarking: Runtime of ML algorithms ENDS----------------------------------------------------------------------------------------